Painted Wolf Foundation

 Staff Team

-BSc in Ecology, studying Executive MBA.
+BSc in Ecology from Copperbelt University with advanced studies in International Wildlife Conservation at Oxford University.
 Manages grants through the Painted Dog Fund.
 “Conservation can only succeed when people feel empowered to protect the natural world.”

-Background in corporate and wildlife communication, with experience in project management and strategic relationship building.
+Background in corporate and wildlife communication, with experience in project management, writing, and strategic relationship building.
+Holds a BA in Communications from the University of Johannesburg and a National Diploma in Copywriting from AAA School of Advertising.

 How to Apply

 The Painted Wolf Foundation does not have a traditional open application process.
-Instead, they proactively identify and invite organizations to apply through a rigorous research and vetting process.
+Instead, they proactively identify and invite organisations to apply through a rigorous research and vetting process.

 Investment Identification Process: